nakayama-kazuki/202x/threejs/en/readme.md

 ## Conclusion

 Thank you for reading this far.
-Although I didn't create headings for them, there were various minor failures as well.
-For example, many classes in Three.js have a `clone()` method implemented, but when I implemented a new class by inheriting a class, I struggled with suspicious behavior of cloned instances due to changing the constructor's interface, which is quite embarrassing.
+Although I didn\'t create headings for them, there were various minor failures as well.
+For example, many classes in Three.js have a `clone()` method implemented, but when I implemented a new class by inheriting a class, I struggled with suspicious behavior of cloned instances due to changing the constructor\'s interface, which is quite embarrassing.

 I hope that the insights (or failures ?)
 I gained through Three.js app development will be useful information for you.